 I became an advocate for other people with disabilities, determined to address the injustice and discrimination I saw.
 Support work is crucial to enable people with disabilities to experience the quality of life enjoyed by other members of the community.
 People with disabilities should have the same human rights as other people.

-For example, I served as the Queensland Network Officer of the Australian Quadriplegic Association (AQA).
+I served as the Queensland Network Officer of the Australian Quadriplegic Association (AQA).
 For several years I reported on disability related issues and concerns in Queensland.
 This position with AQA involved lobbying Government to improve funding and the quality of service provision.
 In 1998 I was elected as a Director of AQA, becoming the first person outside of NSW to sit on the Board.
 AQA later became Spinal Cord Injuries Australia (SCIA).

 Following extensive discussions with the Department of Families, Youth and Community Care, service providers, and consumers, Far North Queensland Independent Living Support Association (FNQILSA) was formed.
 We recruited a local woman, Julie Fry, to be the manager.